 - > Engineer/Specialist in Humanities/International Services

-- Activities to engage in service that requires technological skill and/or knowledge pertinent to physical science, engineering, or other natural science fields, on the basis of a contract with a public or private organization in Japan.
+- • Activities to engage in service that requires technological skill and/or knowledge pertinent to physical science, engineering, or other natural science fields, based on a contract with a public or private organization in Japan.
 Applicants must fulfill certain conditions concerning personal history and work status.

 Applicants must fulfill certain conditions concerning personal history and work status.

-Activities to engage in service that require industrial techniques or skills belonging to special fields on the basis of a contract with a public or private organization in Japan.
+Activities to engage in service that require industrial techniques or skills belonging to special fields based on a contract with a public or private organization in Japan.
 Applicants must fulfill certain conditions concerning personal history and work status.

 Relation between Types of Operation in Japan and Working Status